Royal Goodbyes At Kensington Palace As Both William & Harry's Private Secretaries Depart

 Fox’s departure was due to his desire to spend more time with his family.

 The role of private secretary is the highest in both the Cambridge and Sussex household, and both couples would have searched long and hard before making any appointments.
-William and Catherine have hired civil servant Simon Case, while the Queen’s assistant private secretary, Samantha Cohen, was initially hired to Harry and Meghan’s service in the interim, but has since been appointed by the couple full time.
+William and Catherine have hired civil servant Simon Case, while the Queen’s assistant private secretary, Samantha Cohen, was initially hired to Harry and Meghan’s service in the interim — but has since been appointed by the couple full time.